-Annie G. is in her seventh year at BASEC.
+Annie is in her ninth year at BASEC.
 Before coming to BASEC, she taught for 5 years in the Cambridge Public Schools and worked in after school programming for over 10 years.
-Annie G. also has her M.Ed in Out-of-School Time Program Development and Improvement.
+Annie also has her M.Ed in Out-of-School Time Program Development and Improvement.
 Her work passions include science with kids and professional development.
+Annie also serves as BASEC's Vacation Camp Director.